 (1) In this Part —

-“commencement day” means the day on which these regulations come into operation;
+commencement day means the day on which these regulations come into operation;

-“initial licence period”, in relation to a licence, means the period for which the licence has effect after the commencement day excluding any period for which it is renewed under the Act;
+initial licence period, in relation to a licence, means the period for which the licence has effect after the commencement day excluding any period for which it is renewed under the Act;

-“notified service” means a child care service that has been the subject of written notification under the Children and Community Services Regulations 2006 regulation 28(2)(a);
+notified service means a child care service that has been the subject of written notification under the Children and Community Services Regulations 2006 regulation 28(2)(a);

-“Part 8 provisions” has the meaning given in section 54 of the Act.
+Part 8 provisions has the meaning given in section 54 of the Act.

 (2) A reference in this Part to a provision of the Children and Community Services Regulations 2006 is a reference to that provision as in force before its repeal by the Children and Community Services Amendment Regulations 2007.